ep2lab/fumagno/README.md

 at the initial plane of the magnetic lines of interest.
 The function `x0y0_direct`is used to compute the remaining arrays.
 3. Create the a `fluid_plasma` object and the initial condition functions for the potential, velocities and densities in the inital plane.
 4. Use `flow_solver` to compute the solution of the plasma properties.
-The solver contain the following:
+The solver contains the following:
-    4.1 A function that computes an interpolation library for a random vector of plasma densities 4.2 The interpolation of the solution for each magnetic line 4.3 The solution postprocessing, to impose the conditions at the throat
+    4.1 A function `library` that computes an interpolation library for a random vector of plasma densities 4.2 A function `interpolation` that finds the solution for each magnetic line by interpolation 4.3 The solution is postprocessed in order to impose the conditions at the throat
 5. Use the output as you see fit (save, plot, etc)

 ![Example workflow diagram](/docs/figs/fumagno-workflow.png "FUMAGNO example workflow")